 - · As an independent, publicly traded company, we may not enjoy the same benefits that we did as a part of Danaher Corporation ("Danaher" or "Former Parent"). - Potential indemnification liabilities to Danaher pursuant to our separation agreement with Danaher could materially and adversely affect our businesses, financial condition, results of operations and cash flows. - In connection with our separation from Danaher, Danaher has indemnified us for certain liabilities.
-However, there can be no assurance that the indemnity will be sufficient to insure us against the full amount of such liabilities, or that Danaher's ability to satisfy its indemnification obligation will not be impaired in the future. - · There could be significant liability if the separation from Danaher fails to qualify as a tax-free transaction for U.S. federal income tax purposes. - We may not be able to engage in certain corporate transactions for a two-year period after the separation from Danaher on July 2, 2016.
+However, there can be no assurance that the indemnity will be sufficient to insure us against the full amount of such liabilities, or that Danaher's ability to satisfy its indemnification obligation will not be impaired in the future. - There could be significant liability if the separation from Danaher fails to qualify as a tax-free transaction for U.S. federal income tax purposes.

 See "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 and "Part II - Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 and Form 10-Q for the fiscal quarter ended March 30, 2018 and "Part II - Item 1A.
 Risk Factors" in this Form 10-Q for a further discussion regarding reasons that actual results may differ materially from the results, developments and business decisions contemplated by our forward-looking statements.
 Forward-looking statements speak only as of the date of the report, document, press release, webcast, call, materials or other communication in which they are made.
 We do not assume any obligation to update or revise any forward-looking statement, whether as a result of new information, future events and developments or otherwise.